marcelonespoli/Nginx-with-Nodejs/README.md

 docker-compose up -d --build

-Open the browser and access http://localhost in the address bar
+Open the browser and access http://localhost in the address bar.
+Reload the page to add more names.

+docker-compose down  (Stops containers and removes containers, networks, volumes, and images created)
 ```